In this article…

-- Review published clinical trials that test black elderberry against flu symptoms.
+- First, we will review published clinical trials that test black elderberry against flu symptoms.

-- Explain how this plant boosts our immune system.
+- Next, we explain how this plant boosts our immune system.
 We examine the top 3 health benefits associated with black elderberry.
 These benefits are…

 - enhanced cytokine levels: our immune system communicates with cytokines